 ModSecurity WAF helps mitigate the man-in-the-browser attack (to some degree)

-As described at http://blog.spiderlabs.com/2013/07/modsecurity-advanced-topic-of-the-week-detecting-banking-trojan-page-modifications.html you can configure your webserver with ModSecurity to ensure the integrity of the web pages served at your clients browsers.
+As described at http://blog.spiderlabs.com/2013/07/modsecurity-advanced-topic-of-the-week-detecting-banking-trojan-page-modifications.html,, you can configure your web server with ModSecurity to ensure the integrity of the web pages served at your client’s browsers.
 As the article says, you can’t rely on it 100% – but you can use it for fraud detection if the attackers decide to strip your verification measures.
-Measures signatures missing – you have a fraud alert!
+Measures signatures are missing – you have a fraud alert!

 Technical measures applicable to your customers

 - Not all protection measures are suitable for all customers.
 One method which is 100% effective for those with more powerful computers is Sirrix – http://www.sirrix.com/content/pages/bitBox_requirementstoinstall.htm.
-Essentially, this is a browser exported from a VirtualBox virtual machine into the Windows desktop.
-Try exploiting that, Mr. Hacker?
+This browser is exported from a VirtualBox virtual machine into the Windows desktop.
+Try exploiting that, Mr. Hacker.

-- For those with slower computers I can recommended a solution which is not as secure, but a little bit easier to install and user-friendly: BitDefender Safepay – http://www.bitdefender.com/solutions/safepay.html
+- For those with slower computers, I recommend a solution that is not as secure but a bit easier to install and user-friendly: BitDefender Safepay – http://www.bitdefender.com/solutions/safepay.html.

 - Yet another relatively secure way to do online banking – albeit not practical and rarely ever used by real people who are not complete computer nerds, is a separate, “clean” computer exclusively for online banking (or a virtual machine, but did we already exclude the computer nerds?).

 - A hardened browser on a flash drive – this measure can accomplish good results in some cases.
-Given the rapid reaction of hackers to mitigation measures, this method of protection can not be considered 100% effective as most others suggested here.
+Given the rapid reaction of hackers to mitigation measures, this protection method can not be considered 100% effective, as most others suggested here.

 - Anti-virus system based on Behavior Analysis.
 Many of your e-banking clients will not have *ANY* antivirus – what about an advanced one?
-AV vendors rely on signatures – only a few, such as Webroot, rely on behavior analysis and you should definitely give it a try, because a signature-based AV cannot detect new, unknown viruses and malware.
-The existence of an antivirus system does not guarantee protection – success rate for detection of a virus of this kind is not more than 23%.
+AV vendors rely on signatures – only a few, such as Webroot, rely on behavior analysis; it would be best if you tried it because a signature-based AV cannot detect new, unknown viruses and malware.
+The existence of an antivirus system does not guarantee protection – the success rate for catching a virus of this kind is not more than 23%.

 Detection of Fraudulent Transactions

 Fraud detection software, especially for banks, is ungodly expensive.
 A bank can generally afford it, though.
 But if you can’t – you have to do it manually.
-A cheap and effective approach is to hire (if you don’t have it) a programmer with mathematical and statistical + database background, who will be able to develop rules to put transactions in a ‘waiting’ list for manual review or direct cancellation.
+A cheap and practical approach is to hire (if you don’t have it) a programmer with a mathematical and statistical + database background who can develop rules to put transactions on a ‘waiting’ list for manual review or immediate cancellation.

 For now, the most effective method (and most expensive) is the detection of fraudulent transactions and suspicious behavior by monitoring user behavior in the browser.
-By analyzing the movements and clicks of a mouse or keyboard keystrokes you can develop automated methods for the detection of fraudulent transactions and distinguishing them from normal user behavior.
-An example of such a solution is http://www.entrust.com/wp-content/uploads/2012/07/DS_EntrustTransactionGuard_web_Feb2014.pdf
+By analyzing the movements and clicks of mouse or keyboard keystrokes, you can develop automated methods for detecting fraudulent transactions and distinguishing them from normal user behavior.
+An example of such a solution is http://www.entrust.com/wp-content/uploads/2012/07/DS_EntrustTransactionGuard_web_Feb2014.pdf.